barcon/dive/README.md

 # dive

-A simplified C++ Finite Element Toolki with Python Interface for Mechanical Engineering
+A simplified C++ Finite Element Toolkit with Python Interface for Mechanical Engineering

 ## Features